-The Vincentian Center for Church and Society (VCCS) at St. John’s University has deep roots in the Catholic Church, supporting the University and community at large with a variety of service and educational programs.
+The Vincentian Center for Church and Society at St. John’s University originated in 1994 and continues to animate university-wide consciousness of the Vincentian charism, to encourage and support academic ventures, especially those related to social justice, and to serve and collaborate with the greater church and community in the spirit of Ex Corde Ecclesiae.
+Working with and supporting faculty, the Center has deep roots in the Catholic Church serving the community at large with a number of educational programs.
 It is the site of many academic and cultural events, and the home of the Vincentian Chair of Social Justice.

 While many of the Center’s activities link the University to local communities and the Church of Metropolitan New York, its reach extends to numerous national and international projects.